 Should You Quit Weed Cold Turkey?
 What Are the Effects?

-Marijuana is commonly associated with safety.
-Since many states have declared the drug legal for adult recreational use, many people assume that the drug is simply benign and that there’s a low risk of marijuana’s side effects causing real problems.
+Weed is commonly associated with safety.
+Since many states have declared the drug legal for adult recreational use, many people assume that the drug is simply benign and that there’s a low risk of weed’s side effects causing real problems.
 If the drug is legal, they think, it cannot cause harm.

-Unfortunately, some people discover how strong and dangerous marijuana can be when they attempt to quit use.
+Unfortunately, some people discover how strong and dangerous weed can be when they attempt to quit smoking weed.
 That is especially true if they move from daily use to no use at all, with no transition period in the middle.

-This form of quitting, known as quitting cold turkey, causes quite a few negative side effects, and some of those symptoms can make quitting for good difficult or impossible.
+This form of quitting, known as quitting cold turkey, causes quite a few negative side effects, and some of those symptoms can make quit smoking weed for good difficult or impossible.

 Research suggests that the term cold turkey has been associated with the cessation of drugs because a turkey’s skin, with its bumps for feathers, is similar in appearance to the goosebumps people may experience when they stop taking an opioid like heroin.
 In time, the term has expanded to refer to the abrupt cessation of almost anything, not just heroin.